Year 6 2023 - 2024

 English - Children are expected to read a minimum of five times per week.
 This should be indicated in their school diaries with a signature from parents/guardians.
 Reading diaries will be collected each week for monitoring.

-Spelling tests will be conducted on a Monday.
+Spelling tests will be conducted on every other Friday.

 Maths - Children will be given consolidatory maths homework once a week in their own revision book.